Logging and Reporting

 Logging

 Secure logging is done at the whole HSM level.
 The HSM stores a record of past operations that is suitable for security audit review.
-Audit logging sends HSM log event records to a secure database on the local file system, with cryptographic safeguards ensuring verifiability, continuity, and reliability of HSM event log files.
+Audit logging, when configured, sends HSM log event records to a remote logging server, with cryptographic safeguards ensuring verifiability, continuity, and reliability of HSM event log files.
+Log records can also be accumulated to tar files for alternative handling, and to ensure that limited storage inside the cryptographic module is not filled.

 Each log entry indicates what event occurred when, and who initiated it.
 Critical events are logged automatically.